rsocket/rsocket/Protocol.md

 ### Resume Agreement

-If communication with resumption support has been successfully initiated, the decision on whether a particular REQUEST should be resumed is made separately.
-For that purpose, a Requester sets the (R)esume flag on a REQUEST frame, and if the Responder responds in the first FRAME with the (R)esume flag set, then the current stream is assumed to be resumable.
-Otherwise, if either side did not set the (R)esume flag, the stream is not resumable.
-If a Requester has sent a REQUEST frame with the (R)esume flag set, but the connection is lost before the agreement has been made (i.e. no frames were received), such a REQUEST frame has to be redelivered unless the RESUME or RESUME_OK frame received after reconnection does not include the (R)esume flag.
+If communication with resumption support has been successfully established, the decision on whether a particular REQUEST should be resumed is made for every stream individually.
+To make resumption enabled for a REQUEST, the Responder MUST explicitly set the (R)esume flag in the first response FRAME to the Requester.
+Once, the Requester received the first FRAME from the Responder and that frame has (R)esume flag set, then the current stream is assumed to be resumable.
+Otherwise, if the first Responder FRAME does not have (R)esume flag set, the stream is MUST be considered as not resumable.
+If a Requester has sent a REQUEST frame and then the connection was lost leaving the resumption for that stream in the unknown state, such a stream should wait until the connection is reestablished, and the RESUME_OK frame is received.
+If RESUME_OK includes the mentioned stream in the list of resumable streams, then the resumption is assumed to be enabled for that stream.
+Otherwise, the stream may be terminated with the __REJECTED__ or retried.

 ### Implied Position

 Resuming operation requires knowing the position of data reception of the previous connection.
 For this to be simplified, the underlying transport is assumed to support contiguous delivery of data on a per frame basis.
 In other words, partial frames are not delivered for processing nor are gaps allowed in the stream of frames sent by either the client or server.
 The current list of supported transports (TCP, WebSocket, and Aeron) all satisfy this requirement or can be made to do so in the case of TCP.

-#### For Stream

-As a Requester or Responder __sends__ REQUEST_RESPONSE, REQUEST_FNF, REQUEST_STREAM, REQUEST_CHANNEL, REQUEST_N, CANCEL, ERROR, or PAYLOAD frames, it maintains a __position__ of that frame within an individual stream in that direction if the stream is resumable.
-In other words, __position__ is the number of frames a Requester or Responder has sent withing a single logical stream.
-The __postion__ value is a 32-bit integer that starts at 0.
+As a Requester or Responder __sends__ REQUEST_STREAM, REQUEST_CHANNEL, REQUEST_N, CANCEL, ERROR, or PAYLOAD frames, it maintains a __position__ of that frame within an individual stream in that direction if the stream is resumable.
+In other words, __position__ is the number of frames a Requester or Responder has sent within the stream.
+The __postion__ value is a 64-bit value that starts at 0.
 As a Requester or Responder __receives__ those tracked frames, it maintains an __implied position__ of that frame within the stream in that direction.
-In other words, __implied position__ is the number of frames received by a Requester or Responder within a single logical stream.
-The __implied position__ is also a 32-bit value that starts at 0.
+In other words, __implied position__ is the number of frames received by a Requester or Responder within the stream.
+The __implied position__ is also a 64-bit value that starts at 0.

 The reason this is “implied” is that the position is not included in each frame and is inferred simply by the message being sent/received within the stream in relation to previous frames in this stream.